 In order to decrease the number of people who could become infected with COVID-19, there are limits on the number of people who may congregate in one place.
 Students living in off-campus apartments should adhere to federal, state, and local guidelines limiting the number of people who may gather together.
-Additionally, students should consider limiting the number of external guests visiting their off-campus residence.
+In some locations, gatherings may be limited to the people with whom you live, and students must comply with these federal, state, and local guidelines regarding whether gatherings may include people who do not live with you.
+Students should consider whether there are stay at home advisories in effect under federal, state, or local law when planning their activities and comply with all such advisories.
 As a reminder, off-campus commuting students should also refer to the Good Neighbor Policy.

 The Centers for Disease Control and Prevention (CDC) has advised that wearing a cloth face covering can slow the spread of COVID-19.
 All students are expected to follow the federal, state, and local guidelines related to face coverings.
-Students are required to always wear a cloth face covering while they are indoors (with the exception of their own residence hall room, while eating, and other specifically designated areas/circumstances).
-Students are also expected to wear their cloth face covering when outdoors, if they cannot engage in appropriate physical distancing.
+Students are required to always wear a face covering while they are indoors (with the exception of their own residence hall room, while eating, and other specifically designated areas/circumstances).
+Students are also expected to wear their face coverings when outdoors insofar as required by federal, state, and local regulations.
 Students are expected to follow the direction of university representatives regarding the use of face coverings on campus.

 Physical Distancing Guidelines

 The CDC recommends that you limit close contact to other individuals.
 Specifically, you should maintain at least a 6-foot distance from others, in both indoor and outdoor spaces.
 It is important that you are respectful of other people’s space and maintain the appropriate amount of distance.
 Students are expected to follow the identified travel patterns in all university buildings/locations.